I Try My Best: Why Am I Such A Loser?

 Everyone is different, and everyone comes from different places.
 Sometimes it is all too easy to look at another person's success and ignore our own.
 This is especially true, once again, if you only look at one metric at a time.
 Maybe someone that you know has a more prestigious job or a bigger paycheck than you, but maybe they don't have a family or they don't volunteer as much.

 When people are experiencing a bout of depression, the world can look like a dark and lonely place.
 Even worse, they tend to blame themselves for the things that happen to them, regardless if they had any control over the way the situation played out.
 They exaggerate their faults and diminish their good qualities.

-If you find yourself constantly asking why you're a loser, consider the idea that you might be suffering from a serious form of depression.
+If you find yourself constantly asking why you're a loser, consider the idea that you might be suffering from depression.
 Look for signs like changes in appetite and sleep, feelings of sadness or regret, and thoughts of suicide.
-If you are having any of these symptoms, contact a mental health professional immediately.
+If you are having any of these symptoms, contact a licensed mental health professional immediately.

 Help With Answering 'Why Am I Such A Loser?'

 Sometimes, the question of why you're such a loser haunts you despite your best efforts to overcome it.
 At times like these, a therapist can help you deal with your feelings of inadequacy and recognize your positive qualities.
 They can provide a well-tuned listening ear as well as helpful techniques for getting in touch with the beauty of who you are as a person.